EricRovell/photo-companion/src/packages/moon-sun-calc/README.md

 		<code>getMoonIllumination(dateValue: DateLike, degrees = false): MoonIllumination</code>
 	</summary>

-Calculates the illumination paramteters of the Moon.
+Calculates the illumination parameters of the Moon.
 The output angle values are in radians by default.

 ```ts
 interface MoonIllumination {